There’s no such thing as “convenient enough.”

 Progressive web apps, which run on the mobile web in any browser, are another alternative.
 And what if consumers don’t want to type, click or talk at all?
 Internet-of-things sensors, on-location beacons and in-store Wi-Fi are all ways to recognize a smartphone user and trigger delivery of a relevant offer.

 Final Thoughts: CMOs looking to win on customer experience and on convenience should review the modes of interaction they currently offer and where they have opportunities to add or improve, and also evaluate the emerging technologies noted here.
-Use these brands’ success stories as a springboard for your own convenience innovation.
+Use these brands’ success stories as a springboard for your own convenience innovation to drive brand loyalty.

 But remember: it’s the total customer experience that matters, and each mode of interaction must be integrated with the rest of the customer experience to succeed.
 What’s “So convenient!” today won’t be anything close to convenient tomorrow.